AlexLiang27/musicplayerapp/README.md

 - As a user, I want to be able to play a song from the playlist
 - As a user, I want to be able to pause a song from the playlist
 - As a user, I want to be able to loop the current song
+- As a user, I want to be able to remove the song from the playlist